skamal71/skamal71/README.md

 - I am a prospective Computer Science & Engineering major at Swarthmore College.

 - My best languages is Python.
-- I am an incoming intern at Amazon.com
+- I am an incoming SDE intern at Amazon.com